The Six Ugliest Concept Cars of All Time

 1977 Volkswagen Colani Concept

 ….and we have a winner.
-This godawful concept design from Volkswagen was designed as a successor to the Beetle, but looks one of those sticky green frog things you put at the bottom of the bathtub to keep from slipping.
-Guess that makes sense, because its grille looks like a drain grate.
+This godawful concept design from Volkswagen was designed as a successor to the Beetle but looks like one of those sticky green frog things you put at the bottom of the bathtub to keep from slipping.
+Guess that makes sense because its grille looks like a drain grate.
 Maybe that’s to let water into the engine to keep it cool.